|

 Aluvihara Monastery

-Aluvihara Monastery occupies a number of caves in a picturesque valley
+Aluvihara Monastery occupies a number of caves pocketed within the

 contrasting moods.
 Several are beautifully painted with frescoes, one